jakubtelec/tiny-stopwatch/readme.md

 ### What does it do?

-It measueres time passed since moment of it's instance initialization.
+It measueres time passed since moment of it's initialization.
 In seconds, because we are humans.

 ### Why?

 To avoid annoying missing/duplicating labels errors and inconvenient syntax when using `console.time()` and `console.timeEnd()` in async js code.
-Since I'm ussung this tiny snippet in many separated projects it's better to keep it - and share - as a package.
+Since I'm using this tiny snippet in many separated projects it's better to keep it - and share - as a package.

 ### How?